Anticipated Trip Cost: $3,899

 In 2015 we made the move up to Northern Thailand with a new partner Travel to Teach in Chiang Mai.
 Travel to Teach is an NGO focused on organizing volunteers to teach English across the globe.
 The Chiang Mai Travel to Teach coordinating efforts are spearheaded by Jim Wiengyos.
 Jim is amazing and she does such a fantastic job making sure everything is prepared and runs as smooth as possible for our teams.

 Our teams work hard but also get to have some fun.
-The Chiang Mai team spends their last couple days in Chaing Mai city exploring the temples and night markets.
-They also take a visit to Ran-tong Save and Rescue Centre where they get to spend the afternoon feeding and playing with elephants.
+The Chiang Mai team spends their last couple days in Chiang Mai exploring the temples and night markets.
+They also visit Ran-tong Save and Rescue Centre where they spend the afternoon feeding, playing, and bathing elephants.

 Meg is thrilled to be leading the Thailand 2 team this year!!
 Ever since participating as a student in 2009, Meg has had a passion for helping others and humanitarian work.
 This great love is a driving force in her life; she is continuously seeking opportunities to improve the lives of others.